Using Multi-factor Authentication

 Some file transfer clients attempt new and sometimes multiple concurrent connections to transfer files for you.
 Whe this happens you will be asked to Duo authenticate for each connection.
 Here are some application-specific tips on how to avoid having to authenticate for each new connection:

-File->SiteManager New Site In host (new site will be highlighted, change to your cluster name) In the general tab on the right side, put: Host: yourcluster.hpc.yale.edu Change protocol to SFTP set login type to Ask for password set user to your netid Go to transfer settings tab check limit number of simultaneous connections Make sure maximum is 1 click ok Now to connect, file->sitemanager select the site you created click connect
+File->SiteManager New Site In host (new site will be highlighted, change to your cluster name) In the general tab on the right side, put: Host: yourcluster.hpc.yale.edu Change protocol to SFTP set user to your netid set login type to "Key file" browse to and select your putty key file set login type to "Interactive" Go to transfer settings tab check limit number of simultaneous connections Make sure maximum is 1 click ok Now to connect, file->sitemanager select the site you created click connect

 Here are some alternatives programs that reuse the login: